South Dakota judge rejects amendment legalizing marijuana

 PIERRE, S.D.
-(AP) — A South Dakota judge on Monday struck down a voter-approved constitutional amendment that legalized recreational marijuana.
+(AP) — A South Dakota judge on Monday struck down a voter-approved constitutional amendment that legalized recreational marijuana after Gov. Kristi Noem’s administration challenged it.

-Circuit Judge Christina Klinger ruled the measure approved by voters in November violated the state’s requirement that constitutional amendments deal with just one subject.
+Circuit Judge Christina Klinger ruled the measure approved by voters in November violated the state’s requirement that constitutional amendments deal with just one subject and would have created broad changes to state government.

-Lawyers on both sides have said they expect the issue to be appealed to the state’s Supreme Court.
+“Amendment A is a revision as it has far-reaching effects on the basic nature of South Dakota’s governmental system,” she wrote in her ruling.

+Brendan Johnson, who sponsored the amendment and represented a pro-marijuana group in court, said it was preparing an appeal to South Dakota’s Supreme Court.

 Two law enforcement officers, Highway Patrol Superintendent Col. Rick Miller and Pennington County Sheriff Kevin Thom, sued to block legalization by challenging its constitutionality.
 Miller was effectively acting on behalf of South Dakota Gov. Kristi Noem, who had opposed the effort to legalize pot.

-Lawyers for the law enforcement officers argued that the ballot initiative violated a rule that constitutional amendments must only address one subject.
-They also said that by giving the Department of Revenue the power to tax and regulate marijuana, it improperly elevated the department to a fourth branch of state government.
+Thom also praised the ruling, saying it “solidifies the protections” of a 2018 constitutional amendment that required further amendments to stick to one subject.

+In her ruling, Klinger said that marijuana legalization would have touched on business licensing, taxation and hemp cultivation.
+The amendment would have given the state’s Department of Revenue power to administer recreational marijuana, but Klinger ruled that by doing so, it overstepped the authority of the executive and legislative branches of government.

-Lawyers defending legalization dismissed those arguments and said the lawsuit was an effort to overturn the results of a fair election.
-About 54 percent of voters approved recreational marijuana.
+Lawyers defending legalization had cast the lawsuit as an effort to overturn the results of a fair election.
+About 54 percent of voters approved recreational marijuana in November.

 Possessing small amounts of marijuana would have become legal on July 1, but that will not happen unless a higher court overturns the ruling.